ACannamela/Realms/Omnibus.md

 spellbooks may be read by others, at the owner's discretion, such as rune sets, history, or lore.

-A player may choose or need to replace their character's spellbook.
+A player may choose to or need to replace their character's spellbook.
 This could be due to such situations as loss, damage, illegibility, or a simple desire to improve it.
 The player should create a new spellbook with contents as close as possible to the prior one.
 In the case of swapping out an old spellbook which is